conan-io/docs/systems_cross_building/cross_building.rst

 With this approach we also need to add the path to the binaries to the ``PATH`` environment variable.
-The one and only profile has to include a ``[build_requires]`` section with the reference to our new packaged toolchain and it will also contain a ``[settings]`` section with the regular settings plus the ``os_build`` and ``os_arch`` ones.
+The one and only profile has to include a ``[build_requires]`` section with the reference to our new packaged toolchain and it will also contain a ``[settings]`` section with the regular settings plus the ``os_build`` and ``arch_build`` ones.

-This approach requires a special profile, and it needs a modified recipe with just a couple of settings, which is not enough to compile it from sources.
+This approach requires a special profile, and it needs a modified recipe without the ``compiler`` and ``build_type`` settings, Conan can still compile it from sources but it won't be able to identify the binary properly and it can be really to tackle if the build requirements has other Conan dependencies.

 Settings ``*_build`` and ``*_target``